SPONDON BRANCH - THE ROYAL BRITISH LEGION

 Today the membership has evolved, and we welcome people from all backgrounds with a shared vision to support our Armed Forces Community.

-Spondon Branch covers Spondon, Ockbrook and Borrowash and membership is open to everyone.
-If you have an interest in the objectives of the Legion and want to help and support those who have served and their families, come and join us.
-We welcome men and women of all ages, whether they have served in the Armed Forces or not.
-Children are welcome to join our Youth Section for a one-off fee which covers them until they are 18.
-Adult members pay an annual membership fee which goes towards the Legion's Administration costs to ensure that all money donated to the Poppy Appeal goes to welfare work.
+Membership is open to everyone, so if you have an interest in the objectives of the Legion and want to help and support those that have served and their families, come and join us.
+We welcome men and women of all ages, whether they have served within the Armed Forces or not.

 - Remembrance is kept alive and that the sacrifices our brave Service men and women have made are never forgotten.